The Long Exposure

 This body of work asks us to look beyond the immediate.
 What emerges is a layered narrative—one that honors memory, marks change, and reflects a creative life lived with intention.
 These images do more than document, they endure.

-For the past fifteen years, photographer Chris Edwards and videographer Ben Premeaux, have skillfully documented the artists of McColl.
-Capturing not only their work, but the spirit of their evolving creative journeys.
+For the past fifteen years, photographer Chris Edwards and artist-educator Ben Premeaux, have skillfully documented the artists of McColl Center.